devsoc-unsw/chaos/onboarding.md

     - (your answer here)
     4. How would the response object for this API call look (if any)?
     - (your answer here)

+### Adding to the codebase
+6. Let's say that we want to expand `CHAOS` to keep track of `University`.
+We want to write some code to be able to fetch a `University` by its ID.
+We can imagine a university struct might look something like this:
+    ```
+    University {
+        id: i64,
+        name: String,
+    }
+    ```
+    1. Where would you write the code that interfaces with the database?
+Please include the file name, location and code in your response.
+    2. Where would you write the code that handles the HTTP request?
+Please include the file name, location and code in your response.
+    3. What would the API URL look like?
+    4. Which HTTP method would you use?

 #### PostgreSQL

 ### Frontend